-Model the life cycle of a Human: Model the life cycle of a Star: After watching the video of the sun, describe which part of your model demonstrates where the sun is in the cycle.
+- 1. Model the life cycle of a Human.

+- 2. Model the life cycle of a Star:

+- 3. After watching the video of the sun, describe which part of your model demonstrates where the sun is in the cycle.
+Video from Guardian News and Media

-I can communicate my existing ideas about life cycles of stars.
+• I can communicate my existing ideas about life cycles of stars.

-- 1. POGIL: Life Cycles of Stars - 2.
+POGIL Activities for High School Chemistry SS: Life Cycle of Stars

 Life Cycles of Stars Notes

-I can draw and label a diagram that shows five stages of the life cycle for three types of stars.

-I can compare the life spans of five types of stars.

-I can describe how the core temperature of a star changes over its life cycle
+- I can draw and label a diagram that shows five stages of the life cycle for three types of stars. - I can compare the life spans of five types of stars. - I can describe how the core temperature of a star changes over its life cycle

-- 1. POGIL: How the matter of the universe is created in stars - 2.
+POGIL Activities for High School Chemistry^{\$\$}: How the matter of the universe is created in stars

 How the matter of the universe is created in stars Notes

-I can describe the basic process of fusion that occurs in a star to create new types of atoms.

-I can describe the relationship between the stage of a star's life cycle and the types of elements produced at that stage, based on evidence from analyzing a star life cycle diagram and basic data table.

-I can describe how the mass of a star affects the masses of elements produced over the entire lifespan of low-to-average mass stars, large mass stars, and very large mass stars.
+- I can describe the basic process of fusion that occurs in a star to create new types of atoms. - I can describe the relationship between the stage of a star's life cycle and the types of elements produced at that stage, based on evidence from analyzing a star life cycle diagram and basic data table. - I can describe how the mass of a star affects the masses of elements produced over the entire lifespan of low-to-average mass stars, large mass stars, and very large mass stars.

-- 1. cK-12 Star Life Cycles

-- 2. cK-12 Star Power

-- 3. The Elements: Forged in Stars Video

-- 4. Kesler Stations: Life Cycle of a Star
+- 1. Reading: CK-12 Star Life Cycles Note: You must register for a free account with CK-12 to access materials - 2.
+Reading: CK-12 Star Power - 3.
+Video: The Elements: Forged in Stars | PBS Learning Media NOVA - 4.
+Kesler Stations^{\$\$}: Life Cycle of a Star

-I can describe the life cycle of stars, including stages & different forms of star death.
-I can explain how the process of nuclear fusion creates heavy elements inside of stars.
+- I can describe the life cycle of stars, including stages & different forms of star death. - I can explain how the process of nuclear fusion creates heavy elements inside of stars.